 Making Sense of the Law on age discrimination for employees

-Age discrimination has been prohibited since 2006 and is now enshrined in the Equality Act 2010.
+Age discrimination in the workplace has been prohibited since 2006 and is now enshrined in the Equality Act 2010.

-There are different types of age discrimination in the workplace and it is important to see a specialist age discrimination lawyer if you believe this has happened to you.
+There are different types of age discrimination in the workplace and it is important to see a specialist age discrimination solicitor if you believe you are experiencing discrimination due to age.

 Harassment or unwanted conduct that violates a person’s dignity or creates an intimidating, hostile, degrading, humiliating or offensive environment – it is unlawful whether or not it is intentional and need not be targeted at an individual.